Last Friday Night (T.G.I.F.)

 "Last Friday Night (T.G.I.F.)" is a song by American singer Katy Perry from her third studio album, Teenage Dream.
-The song was produced by Dr. Luke and Max Martin, who also co-wrote the song with Perry and Bonnie McKee.
+The song was produced by Dr. Luke and Max Martin, who also co-wrote the song with Perry herself and Bonnie McKee.
+The track was recorded at Conway Recording Studios and eightysevenfourteen in Los Angeles, California and Playback Recording Studio in Santa Barbara, California.
 Perry stated that she was inspired to write the track after a night of wild partying and streaking.

-It was released as the album's fifth single on June 6, 2011, by Capitol Records, with a remix featuring American rapper Missy Elliott released to US radio stations and digital retailers on August 8, 2011; this version was included in Teenage Dream: The Complete Confection edition.
-It is a dance-pop song with lyrics about drunken fun and debauchery.
+It was released as the album's fifth single on June 6, 2011, by Capitol Records, with a remix featuring American rapper Missy Elliott released to US radio stations and digital retailers on August 8, 2011; this version was included in the Teenage Dream reissue, Teenage Dream: The Complete Confection (2012).
+It is a dance-pop and new wave song with lyrics about drunken fun and debauchery.
 Some of the risqué lyrics are often censored in radio versions of the song.

 The song had chart success worldwide, reaching number one in Canada, Slovakia and the Czech Republic, and has attained top-ten positions in Austria, Ireland, Italy, and Poland.
 When it topped the US Billboard Hot 100, Perry became the first female solo artist to have five number-one singles on the Hot 100 from a single album; it also was Perry's sixth number-one single on the Billboard Hot 100 chart, and her fifth consecutive number one single.
 The single has sold 3.8 million digital copies in the US and was the tenth most played single on US radio during 2011.

 The song's accompanying music video was directed by Marc Klasfeld.
 The clip features Perry, as her teenage alter-ego Kathy Beth Terry, at a house party filled with music and dancing.
 While at the party, Terry is made over by her friend and draws attention to herself as the life of the party.
 Rebecca Black, Corey Feldman, Debbie Gibson, Kenny G, Hanson, Kevin McHale, and Darren Criss all appear in the video.
 According to the director, the inspiration behind the video was Sixteen Candles, works by American filmmaker John Hughes, and other 1980s high school films.
 The music video won Favorite Music Video award at the 38th People's Choice Awards.